MedShapeNet -- A Large-Scale Dataset of 3D Medical Shapes for Computer Vision: Abstract

 \section{Abstract}

-We present \textit{MedShapeNet}, a large collection of anatomical shapes (e.g., bones, organs, vessels) and 3D surgical instrument models.
-Prior to the deep learning era, the broad application of statistical shape models (SSMs) in medical image analysis is evidence that \textit{shapes} have been commonly used to describe medical data.
-Nowadays, however, state-of-the-art (SOTA) deep learning algorithms in medical imaging are predominantly voxel-based.
-In computer vision, on the contrary, \textit{shapes} (including, voxel occupancy grids, meshes, point clouds and implicit surface models) are preferred data representations in 3D, as seen from the numerous shape-related publications in premier vision conferences, such as \textit{the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, as well as the increasing popularity of \textit{ShapeNet} (about 51,300 models) and \textit{Princeton ModelNet} (127,915 models) in computer vision research. \textit{MedShapeNet} is created as an alternative to these commonly used shape benchmarks to facilitate the translation of data-driven vision algorithms to medical applications, and it extends the opportunities to adapt SOTA vision algorithms to solve critical medical problems.
-Besides, the majority of the medical shapes in \textit{MedShapeNet} are modeled directly on the imaging data of real patients, and therefore it complements well existing shape benchmarks consisting of computer-aided design (CAD) models. \textit{MedShapeNet} currently includes more than 100,000 medical shapes, and provides annotations in the form of paired data.
-It is therefore also a freely available repository of 3D models for extended reality (virtual reality - VR, augmented reality - AR, mixed reality - MR) and medical 3D printing.
-This white paper describes in detail the motivations behind \textit{MedShapeNet}, the shape acquisition procedures, the use cases, as well as the usage of the online shape search portal: \url{https://medshapenet.ikim.nrw/}.
+Prior to the deep learning era, \textit{shape} was commonly used to describe the objects.
+Nowadays, state-of-the-art (SOTA) algorithms in medical imaging are predominantly diverging from computer vision, where voxel grids, meshes, point clouds, and implicit surface models are used.
+This is seen from numerous shape-related publications in premier vision conferences as well as the growing popularity of \textit{ShapeNet} (about 51,300 models) and \textit{Princeton ModelNet} (127,915 models).
+For the medical domain, we present a large collection of anatomical shapes (e.g., bones, organs, vessels) and 3D models of surgical instrument, called \textit{MedShapeNet}, created to facilitate the translation of data-driven vision algorithms to medical applications and to adapt SOTA vision algorithms to medical problems.
+As a unique feature, we directly model the majority of shapes on the imaging data of real patients.
+As of today, \textit{MedShapeNet} includes 23 datasets with more than 100,000 shapes that are paired with annotations (ground truth).
+Our data is freely accessible via a web interface and a Python application programming interface (API) and can be used for discriminative, reconstructive, and variational benchmarks as well as various applications in virtual, augmented, or mixed reality, and 3D printing.
+Exemplary, we present use cases in the fields of classification of brain tumors, skull reconstructions, multi-class anatomy completion, education, and 3D printing.
+In future, we will extend the data and improve the interfaces.
+The project pages are: \url{https://medshapenet.ikim.nrw/} and \url{https://github.com/Jianningli/medshapenet-feedback}.

 }

 \IEEEdisplaynontitleabstractindextext